The-Gate/Brodies/sites/all/modules/imce/README.txt

 INSTALLATION
 -----------
 1) Copy imce directory to your modules directory
-2) Enable the module at: /admin/build/modules
+2) Enable the module at module administration page
-3) Create configuration profiles and assign them to user roles at /admin/settings/imce
+3) Create configuration profiles and assign them to user roles at /admin/config/media/imce
 4) Test it at /imce.
 5) See imce-content.tpl.php for some configuration options such as inline previewing.
 6) See INTEGRATION METHODS to make IMCE collaborate with your application if it's not already integrated.